inonit/serafin/README.md

 We will likely build or incorporate an interface for [Twilio SMS](http://www.twilio.com/) for this part.

 ### Tasks app
 Handles scheduling of events, mainly triggering each day of the program and slip management.
-Will likely be based on [Celery](http://www.celeryproject.org/).
+Will be based on [Huey](https://github.com/coleifer/huey), it's simple and seems adequate.

 ### Events app
 Contains receivers for Django signals that generate logging events for any and all information that may be of interest to the researchers.